DinoChiesa/jwt-webtool/README.md

 ## Bugs

-* Today, there is no support for HMAC-signed JWT
+* Today, there is limited support for key-encryption algorithms.
+Missing are: PBES2, AES based algorithms, and Elliptic Curve.

-* Not possible to use an x509v3 certificate for the source of the public key.
+* It is not possible to use an x509v3 certificate for the source of the public key.